Contracts

 - Remember: changes to the template won't affect this contract

-Step 3: Assign Contacts to Billable Types
+Step 3: Assign Contacts (Per-contact Items Only)

-- Still on the "Billable Users" tab
+- Still on the "Billing Items" tab

 - Click "Assign Contact"